-The evaluator examined Table 40 of the TSS in which table entry "FCS_CKM.1(b) (Symmetric key generation)" describes FCS_CKM.1(b).
+The evaluator examined Table 42 of the TSS in which table entry "FCS_CKM.1(b) (Symmetric key generation)" describes FCS CKM.1(b).
 It states the following:

-The TOE uses HP FutureSmart Firmware OpenSSL 1.1.1 CTR_DRBG(AES) defined in FCS RBG EXT.1 to generate the key used for the SED's drive-lock password (BEV).
+"The TOE uses HP FutureSmart Firmware OpenSSL 1.1.1 CTR_DRBG(AES) defined in FCS_RBG_EXT.1 to generate keys used for storage encryption."

-The evaluator notes that the TSS references the Key Management Documentation (KMD) document for description on how the TOE invokes the DRBG.
-The evaluator reviewed this document and determined that it does contain description on how the CTR_DRBG(AES) is invoked to generate the BEV.
+The evaluator notes that the TSS references the [KMD] document for description on how the TOE invokes the DRBG.
+The evaluator reviewed this document and determined that it does contain description on how the CTR_DRBG(AES) is invoked to generate the storage encryption.

-Assurance Activity AA-FCS_CKM.1-B-AKM-01
+Assurance Activity AA-FCS CKM.1-B-AKM-01